Sam Giancana: 1960 Presidential election

+According to Giancana mistress Judith Exner and Frank Sinatra's daughter Tina Sinatra, Giancana used his connections to persuade unions to support Kennedy.
+According to Exner, Giancana bragged to her that Kennedy would never have been elected without him.
+However, it is alleged that Giancana came to regret aiding Kennedy get elected due to the fact that attorney general Robert F. Kennedy made significant efforts to crack down on organized crime.

-Alleged CIA connections
+CIA connections

 It is widely reputed and was partially corroborated by the Church Committee hearings that during the Kennedy administration, the CIA recruited Giancana and other mobsters to assassinate Fidel Castro.
 Giancana reportedly said that CIA and the Cosa Nostra were "different sides of the same coin".

 Judith Exner claimed to be the mistress of both Giancana and JFK, and that she delivered communications between them about Castro.
 Giancana's daughter Antoinette has stated that her father was performing a scam to pocket millions of CIA dollars.

-Documents released during 1997 revealed that some Mafiosi worked with CIA on assassination attempts against Castro.
-CIA documents released during 2007 confirmed that during September 1960, CIA recruited ex-FBI agent Robert Maheu to meet with the West Coast representative of the Chicago mob, Johnny Roselli.
-When Maheu contacted Roselli, Maheu hid that he was sent by CIA, instead portraying himself an advocate for international corporations.
+Documents released in 1997 revealed that some Mafiosi worked with CIA on assassination attempts against Castro.
+CIA documents released in 2007 confirmed that in September 1960, the CIA recruited ex-FBI agent Robert Maheu to meet with the West Coast representative of the Chicago mob, Johnny Roselli.
+When Maheu contacted Roselli, Maheu hid that he was sent by the CIA, instead portraying himself as an advocate for international corporations.
 He offered $150,000 to have Castro killed, but Roselli refused any pay.
 Roselli introduced Maheu to two men he called Sam Gold and Joe.
 "Sam Gold" was Giancana; "Joe" was Santo Trafficante Jr., the Tampa syndicate boss and one of the most powerful mobsters in prerevolution Cuba.
 Glenn Kessler of The Washington Post explained: "After Fidel Castro led a revolution that toppled the government of Fulgencio Batista in 1959, CIA was desperate to eliminate Castro.
 So, the agency sought out a partner equally worried about Castro—the Mafia, which had lucrative investments in Cuban casinos."
+Giancana detested Castro, according to his daughter, Antoinette, when she once expressed admiration for Castro her father erupted in anger, calling him a "syphilitic bastard" and asking "do you have any idea what he's done to me......to our friends?".